 Exceptions can be class objects or string objects.
-Though most
+While

-exceptions have been string objects in past versions of Python, in
+traditionally, most exceptions have been string objects, in Python

-module never needs to be imported explicitly: the exceptions are
+exceptions; this module never needs to be imported explicitly.

 Two distinct string objects with the same value are considered different